-Chargebacks can cost you time and money – so it's important to understand what you can do to protect your business against them.
-Below is information on chargeback basics, management and what to do to prevent them from happening.
+Disputes can cost you time and money – so it's important to understand what you can do to avoid and manage them.
+Below are some important basics, management tips, and what to do to prevent them from happening.

-A “chargeback” (sometimes referred to as a "disputed charge") describes the process that occurs once a cardholder refuses to accept responsibility for a charge on their credit or debit card.
-It may also result from violations of the rules and regulations established by the Payment Brands.
+What is a dispute?
+A disputed charge, or chargeback, describes the process that occurs once a cardholder refuses to accept responsibility for a charge on their credit or debit card.
+It may also result when a sales transaction violates the rules established by the Payment Brands.
 For example, a technical issue, such as no authorization approval code received.
+Continue >

 - Did not receive a product or service.

-- Do not recognize the charge or payee on their credit or debit card statement.
+- Do not recognize the charge or payee on their statement.